tkw1536/inform.everyone.wtf/static/index.md

 By the time you could provide me with additional information that would allow me to identify you, any non-anonymized data about you would already be deleted.
 Therefore as per `GDPR Article 11, Paragraph 2`, Articles 15 - 20 of GDPR do not apply to data collected in this category.

+In addition to this data I might process additional data on a site-specific basis.
+Site-specific terms can be found at the bottom of this page.

-### Anonymized data for statistical purposes
+#### Anonymized data for statistical purposes

 For statistical purposes, I collect the following data:

 - Exact URL(s) of websites you requested
-- Which website(s) you visited immediatly preceeding my website(s)
+- Which website(s) you visited immediately preceding my website(s)
 - How long you stayed on my website
 - the Browser Version(s), Operation System(s), and Device(s) you are using to visit my website.
 - the resolution of your screen
 - the language your browser is configured for
 - an anonymized version of your IP address

-All data is collected in pseudonymised form.
+All data is collected in pseudo anonymized form.
 Categories are collected independently, and no creation of unique user profiles takes place.
 Furthermore, no cookie(s) are set for collecting this data.

 `GDPR Rectial 26` states "`the principles of data protection should [...] not apply to anonymous information`".
 Therefore GDPR is not applicable to this data, and GDPR does not grant you any special rights for this purpose.

-## Cookie Policy
+### Cookie Policy

 Some of my websites use cookies for essential purposes to allow persistent user sessions.
 [Wikipedia](https://en.wikipedia.org/wiki/HTTP_cookie) says that

 > A [...] cookie (also called web cookie, Internet cookie, browser cookie, or simply cookie) is a small piece of data sent from a website and stored on the user's computer by the user's web browser while the user is browsing.

-I will use cookies only where neccessary.
+I will use cookies only where necessary.
 In particular, cookies are not used for tracking purposes.

 Not all my sites use cookies.